galaxyproject/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.md

 # Contig Re-Opening

-In the final deposited phage genome, base 1 should be in a logical place.
-The convention is to follow the accepted standard in the field.
-We try to make it mostly syntenic with genomes already in the database.
+In the final deposited phage genome, genome opening (base 1 of the genome) should be in a logical place.
+The CPT convention is to make it mostly syntenic with genomes already in the database, especially the well-studied phages.
 If your phage is similar to another genome in the database, best-practice will open your genome in the same place.
 It should not be in the middle of a feature (especially genes).
 Sometimes, there is no precedent, or the precedent might not make sense in light of published data, in which case, a different course can be taken.

-For your phage genome, re-opening will likely need to take place.
+After you close your contig, re-opening will likely need to take place.
 Many researchers will save this for the last step, or penultimate step, after gene calling and similarity analyses have been determined through the annotation process.
+This way you will have better data to determine what is the best spot to re-open your genome.
 In some cases, such as the undergraduate teaching setting, it may be desirable to re-open the genome prior to annotation.
-Below are described the considerations that might be taken into account when:
+Below are the considerations that might be taken into account when:

 1) deciding where to re-open an unannotated genome, and
 2) understanding the mechanics of re-opening a genome in Galaxy.